 This topic describes the Identity and Access Management (IAM) roles you can use to configure Assured Workloads.
-Roles limit an authenticated identity's ability to access resources.
-Only grant an identity the permissions it needs in order to interact with applicable Google Cloud APIs, features, or resources.
+Roles limit a principal's ability to access resources.
+Only grant a principal the permissions it needs in order to interact with applicable Google Cloud APIs, features, or resources.

 To be able to create an Assured Workloads environment, you must be assigned one of the roles listed below with that ability, as well as a Cloud Billing access control role.
 You must also have an active, valid billing account.
 For more information, see Overview of Cloud Billing access control.

 Following are the minimum required Assured Workloads-related roles.
 To learn how to grant, change, or revoke access to resources using IAM roles, see Granting, changing, and revoking access to resources.

 - Assured Workloads Administrator: For creating and deleting workload environments.

 - Resource Manager Organization Admin: Access to administer all resources belonging to an organization.

 Following are the IAM roles that are associated with Assured Workloads, and how to grant these roles using the Google Cloud CLI.
 To learn how to grant these roles in the Cloud console or programmatically, see Granting, changing, and revoking access to resources in IAM documentation.

 email address.
 To retrieve your organization ID, see Retrieving your

 For creating and deleting workloads.
 Allows read-write access.